wcm-io-devops/jenkins-pipeline-library/vars/gitTools.md

 remote -v`).
 When no `remotes` are provided the step will try to retrieve them by using the internal function `_getRemotes` which basically executes a `git remote -v`.

+#### `String getParentBranch()`

+Utility function to get the name of the parent branch.
+At the moment this is limited to the following logic:

+1. Use `origin/develop` as default
+2. When there is no `origin/develop` branch in the remote branch list use `origin/master`